 Stats-wise, it's defense that excels for Coalossal, with its base being 120 and having the potential to reach 372 at level 100.
 Its HP is good, too, at 110, meaning Coalossal is great if you need a tank on your team, and its dual typing of rock and fire offers some devastating attacks.

-Something that might surprise you about Coalossal is that it’s actually quite peaceful by nature, only turning to aggression if someone threatens its home in the coal mines.
-Don’t do this.
-The mighty Coalossus can emit flames that reach 2,700 degrees Fahrenheit – nobody is surviving such ferocious flames.
+Something that might surprise you about Coalossal is that it's actually quite peaceful by nature, only turning to aggression if someone threatens its home in the coal mines.
+Don't do this.
+The mighty Coalossus can emit flames that reach 2,700 degrees Fahrenheit, and I don't think I need to tell you that no one walks away from a roasting like that.

 Duraludon

-Duraludon is a real cause for concern in Sword and Shield, being Raihan’s trusty Pokémon, making it the last major obstacle you need to overcome before you can gain entry to the Champion Cup.
-As a steel- and dragon-type, Duraludon can be a pain to deal with, having many resistances, which is something to consider if you want a tank on your team.
+Duraludon is a real cause for concern in Sword and Shield, being Raihan's trusty Pokémon, making it the last major obstacle you need to overcome before you can gain entry to the Champion Cup.
+As a steel- and dragon-type, Duraludon boasts many resistances, and it's naturally tanky thanks to its 115 defense stat, so you need to bring the perfect hard-hitter if you hope to topple it.

 How many legendary gen 8 Pokémon are there?